denoland/manual/runtime/web_storage_api.md

 Deno 1.10 introduced the
 [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)
 which provides an API for storing string keys and values.
-Persisting data works similar to a browser.
+Persisting data works similar to a browser, except its storage limit (at most 10MB).
 The global `sessionStorage` object only persists data for the current execution context, while `localStorage` persists data from execution to execution.